-"Member."-A natural person, partnership, corporation, association, trust, trustee, trustee in bankruptcy, or receiver engaged in such Industry.
+"Member"-A natural person, partnership, corporation, association, trust, trustee, trustee in bankruptcy, receiver, or other form of enterprise, engaged in such Industry.

-"Act."-Title I of the National Industrial Recovery Act.
+"Act"-Title I of the National Industrial Recovery Act.

-"Administrator."-The Administrator for Industrial Recovery under Title I in the Act.
+"Administrator"-The Administrator for Industrial Recovery under Title I in the Act.